 Have a sauna after training

-Time in a sauna helps to promote blood flow, similar to light exercise.
-So if you have inflamed injuries that prevent you from maintaining movement throughout the week, this can be an excellent alternative.
+Have access to a sauna?
+Time in a sauna helps to promote blood flow, so if you have inflamed injuries that prevent you from maintaining movement throughout the week, this can be an excellent alternative.
 It also stimulates your body’s production of heat shock proteins and Human Growth Hormones (HGH), which further aid in recovery.

 Invest in essential oils